SharifPoetra/thunder-java/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Please include a summary of the change and which issue is fixed if any.
+Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+List any dependencies that are added/removed for this change.

-Fixes # (issue)
+Fixes #[issue]

 ## Type of change